ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 The Swedish Pathogens Portal is being rebuilt as a Django-based web application.
 This repository contains early work for version 2.0.

-At this time, the source code for the Swedish Pathogens Portal and more information about it can be found in the [pathogens-portal repository](https://github.com/ScilifelabDataCentre/pathogens-portal).
+The source code for the current Swedish Pathogens Portal can be found in the [pathogens-portal repository](https://github.com/ScilifelabDataCentre/pathogens-portal).

 ## Technology Stack